Posts Tagged ‘jazz’

 Elvira Barney arriving at her parents house at 6 Belgrave Square, 7th July 1932

-Visiting England apparently on a whim and a year before she made her first film late in 1925, a seventeen year-old Louise Brooks became a dancer at the Cafe de Paris in Coventry Street.
-It was here that she reputedly became the first person to dance the Charleston in London.
-The Piccadilly nightclub had quickly become the place to be seen after it opened a year earlier in December 1924, not least because the Prince of Wales soon became a regular visitor.
+Visiting England apparently on a whim and a year before she appeared in her first film late in 1925, Louise Brooks became a dancer at the Cafe de Paris in Coventry Street.
+She was just seventeen and it was here that she reputedly became the first person to dance the Charleston in London.
+The Piccadilly nightclub had quickly become fashionable with London society after it had opened in December 1924, not least because the Prince of Wales became a regular visitor.

 The Cafe de Paris in 1932